 Allingham also suffered under the unfair tax laws of the time which demanded payment for tax on income, in advance, based on the previous years’, quite unrealistically.
 The more she worked to pay off debts and to meet the cost of her houseful of dependants, the higher the tax bill, up to 90% of her income.
 Though an extremely popular writer, this situation didn’t help her creative attempts to write the fiction she wanted to.

-The biography bought to my attention the great variety of genres Allingham attempted, something I was but dimly aware of before I read it.
+The biography brought to my attention the great variety of genres Allingham attempted, something I was but dimly aware of before I read it.
 Somehow the ‘Queen of Crime’ tag, or comparisons with ‘Golden Age’ writers like Agatha Christie or Ngaio Marsh seemed the facile generalisations they really were.
 It’s this variety I want to explore in this article.

 The term for adventure and mystery stories of no great subtlety, as practised by authors like Edgar Wallace or Leslie Charteris.
 Pace was more important than probability, chases more prominent than deductions.